heatherpark/data-structure-review/data-structures/hash-tables.md

 ## hash tables

 #### how do hash tables work?
-  * maps values to keys
+  * map values to keys
-  * allows constant time lookup for key/value pairs
+  * allow constant time lookup for key/value pairs

 #### use cases:
   * lookups